bbauska/JS-Eloquent/README.md

 <h4>Strings</h4>

-The next basic data type is the *string*.
+The next basic data type is the <i>string</i>.
 Strings are used to represent text.
 They are written by enclosing their content in quotes.

 ```